Expertium/expertium.github.io/LLMCausality.md

 **GPT-4 achieved 86.6% accuracy** (same across both "necessary" and "sufficient" questions).

 Then researchers once again thought "Hmmm, maybe LLMs just saw these questions in the training data?
-Let's make new pairs!".
+Let's make new questions!".

 **GPT-4 achieved 92.8% on "necessary" questions and 78.5% on "sufficient" questions** made specifically for this paper.